leaningtech/labs/src/content/docs/cheerpj3/13-examples/01-applet.md

 npx vite
 ```

-Alternatively you can also use the http-server utility
+Alternatively you can also use the http-server utility.

 ```sh
 npm install http-server